ismail-dev-code/ema-john-pagination-client/README.md

 ## 📜 License

 This project is for educational purposes and does not include any license by default.
-Please add a license if needed.

 ---